 The science behind needling:

-Principle idea behind needling is that micro injuries to the skin promote connective tissue and elastin growth as a by-product to healing.
-Essentially, as your body heals the skin increases the production of connective tissue and elastin and this production lead to fresher, younger looking skin.
-By creating micro injuries there is no real tissue damage and the produced connective tissue and elastin are therefore in excess to normal skin condition.
+The principle idea behind needling is that micro-injuries to the skin promote connective tissue and elastin growth as a by-product of healing.
+Essentially, as your body heals the skin increases the production of connective tissue and elastin and this production leads to fresher, younger-looking skin.
+By creating micro-injuries there is no real tissue damage and the produced connective tissue and elastin are therefore in excess to normal skin condition.
 As connective tissue and elastin are key building blocks in your skin ability to fight the onset of wrinkles it makes sense to stimulate as much growth as possible.

 How Does Micro-needling Work?

 The Dermapen 3™ offers unparalleled connective tissue induction by harnessing the body's innate ability to re-grow and repair the skin as a response to micro-damage.
 This small, hand-held device delivers up to 1,300 micro punctures per second into the skin, thus stimulating the production of connective tissue and elastin and normalizing various skin functions.

 Dermapen 3™’s controlled precision promotes the three phases of CIT mechanics, thus allowing for new connective tissue growth to occur.